MPL 25x10x5 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these products have the potential to be problematic in medical diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.

 Make sure to review all the information we have provided.
 This will help you avoid harm to your body and damage to the magnets.